MicrosoftDocs/sql-docs/docs/integration-services/scale-out/troubleshooting-scale-out.md

 ---
 # Troubleshoot Scale Out

 SSIS Scale Out involves communication among the SSIS Catalog database `SSISDB`, the Scale Out Master service, and the Scale Out Worker service.
 Sometimes this communication breaks due to configuration mistakes, lack of access permissions, and other reasons.
-This article helps you to troubleshoot yissues with our Scale Out configuration.
+This article helps you to troubleshoot issues with your Scale Out configuration.

 To investigate the symptoms you encounter, follow the steps below one by one until your problem is resolved.